- Public Works

 The City Developed a Water Management and Conservation Plan in 2002, which was updated in 2014.
-This plan was developed to identify water supply and demand issues facing the City of Grants Pass, and to develop reasonable strategies to resolving these issues.
+This plan was developed to identify water supply and demand issues facing the City of Grants Pass and to develop reasonable strategies to resolve these issues.
 In addition, this plan serves as a guide for the city's water management policies.

 As part of this plan, the Oregon Water Resources Department (OWRD) required that the city institute a water conservation program along with providing public education to encourage and promote efficient water use including the use of low water-use landscaping.
 Part of this public education program was the construction of a public demonstration garden showcasing drought-tolerant plants as well as the creation and distribution of literature for educating citizens to the advantages of low-water-use gardening.

 The City chose to incorporate this demonstration of low-water-use garden at the Water Filtration Plant on M Street, where there was already construction going on requiring the restoration of large areas of landscaping in front of the treatment plant.